A 118.28 ct Diamond Achieves Record Price

 October 11, 2013

 The oval-cut had garnered a price estimate of $28 to $35 million.
 Another anticipated record-breaker, a 7.59 ct Fancy Vivid blue Internally Flawless diamond, fell $3 million short of its estimated $19 million sale price.
-An Internally Flawless round brilliant, the gem's cut is rare for a fancy-color diamond, as it's designed to maximize brilliance and minimize color.
+An Internally Flawless round brilliant, the gem's cut is rare for a fancy-colour diamond, as it's designed to maximise brilliance and minimise colour.

 It’s not just the size of this diamond that makes it exceptional.
 The pre-sale price estimate was made public, said Wong, a contrast from the usual auction practice of noting “estimate upon request” for major stones.

-“I believe that if you have something good, flaunt it,” she said before the auction, adding that the estimate was “very defensible in light of prices realized [for very large colorless diamonds] during the previous four auctions.”
+“I believe that if you have something good, flaunt it,” she said before the auction, adding that the estimate was “very defensible in light of prices realised [for very large colourless diamonds] during the previous four auctions.”
 In May, the 101.75 ct D-Flawless Winston Legacy sold for $26.7 million at Christie’s Geneva.

 Wong said that auctioning the diamond in Hong Kong instead of Geneva or New York reflected a natural evolution of the market.

 “All of the previous hundred-carat D-Flawless [and Internally Flawless] sold at auctions have been in Geneva,” she said.
 “But in the past five years, many of the record prices have been set at Hong Kong sales.”
 She cited the 6.01 ct Fancy Vivid blue that achieved the highest-ever per-carat price for a blue diamond ($1.686 million) in 2011 and the 5 ct Vivid Pink that shattered the per-carat price record for any diamond ($2.16 million) in 2009.